lastmeta/maestro_tcl/docs/ideas.md

 to the right value (or at least not affecting them at all)?

 Put in order from shortest fastest path to longest:
-  • how do I change all indexes to the right value (is there already an existing chain)? <--- this is the question I already ask.
+  • (3) how do I change all indexes to the right value (is there already an existing chain)? <--- this is the question I already ask.
     • If the answer not found in the database (or not found in a timely manner (later we'll find ways to make this fast by producing maps or something so we don't have to search the whole database)) then we ask a different series of questions:
       • (1) which one of these indexes is most important to getting to the goal?
         • If I can order the indexes I can start with the most important one, such as changing the 100's place rather than the 1's, But if they can't be ordered or their importance cannot be determined then I simply move onto these next question and ask it for each index:
-          • how do I change this index to the correct value?
+          • () how do I change this index to the correct value?
 I look in the database for all instances where that index is the correct value.
-          • I also need to ask: how do I get to that index while getting the other indexes closest to their required values?
+          • () I also need to ask: how do I get to that index while getting the other indexes closest to their required values?
             • (2) This question makes me ask the question: what is the closest value to the one I want to approximate?
       • And if I can't find a path to fix multiple at once perhaps I can find a path that fixes this one/multiple indexes while putting the rest back where they started - that's a good heuristic for working with many interconnected environments (which is how you can model any environment because each index could be seen as a separate environment) because it works on the rubik's cube.

 Ok, so following this line of questioning I need to know certain things:
   1. (WHAT) On an individual, and collective scale what if any is the **closest representation to the goal?** Now, if this is contextual you wont be able to find an answer things are closer to other things based on the state of the rest of the environment then you're screwed.
-All you can do at that point is go with the statistically best answer which may be misleading in your particular context, if that turns out to be the case after trial and error, you'll have to not care about whats closest at all for now. for example: 000 -> 123.
+All you can do at that point is go with the statistically best answer which may be misleading in your particular context, if that turns out to be the case after trial and error, you'll have to not care about whats closest at all for now.
+But if you're lucky you can use sleep for example: 000 -> 123.
     individually:
       0.. -> 1.. well 0 or 2 are the closest values to 1
       .0. -> .2. well 1 or 3 are the closest values to 2